Skip to main content

 Share this article

 Ever wondered what happens when you click “Buy Now” on Amazon.com?
-You probably expect your stuff to arrive quickly, but that speedy dispatch is also part of an advanced strategy that helps Amazon deliver more than 10 billion packages globally each year, all while reducing our carbon impact.
+You probably expect your stuff to arrive quickly, but that speedy dispatch is also part of an advanced strategy that helps Amazon reach millions of customers every day, all while reducing our carbon impact.

 Our transportation network spans every step of the delivery journey—from global transportation between factories and ports to the moment you receive your package.